 Once registered, you can access a Zoom room 65 million years in the making for this experience through your confirmation email or Eventbrite account.

-This online experience is part of Atlas Obscura’s Wonder From Home initiative.
+This event is one of Atlas Obscura’s new Online Experiences.
 At Atlas Obscura, our mission has always been to inspire wonder and curiosity about the incredible world we all share.
 Now, more than ever, there’s a need to stay connected—not only to our sense of wonder, but to each other.
-Follow and share the hashtag #wonderfromhome for inspiring stories, more incredible online experiences, and live streams with the Atlas Obscura community.
+Follow and share the hashtag #AOExperiences for inspiring stories, more incredible online experiences, and live streams with Atlas Obscura and our friends.